-The Associate of Applied Science in Healthcare Science is designed to prepare individuals for the growing field of healthcare.
+The Healthcare Science program is an academic associate of applied science degree that is designed to prepare individuals for the growing field of healthcare.
 Graduates of this program should know and apply a combination of real-world technical skills and general education concepts.
 In addition to participation in all courses, students will be required to complete out-of-class or additional assignments.
 These assignments include but are not limited to reading, exercises and problem solving, projects, research, papers, and presentations.
 A student can anticipate out-of-class activities that equal to about two (2) hours for every one (1) hour of lecture.
 Upon successful completion of the program (see graduation requirements section of the catalog), students can seek entry-level employment as a healthcare professional or in a healthcare related field.